Who we are

 Jorge Manuel Pintão, great-grandson of the founder of the company, has a degree in chemistry and a masters in oenology from the “Institut d’Oenologie de Bordeaux”, where he met Pascal Ribereau Gayon and Denis Dubourdieu.
 He made use of his time in France to gain work experience at the prestigious Château Giscours in the region of Margaux, as well as working for a small producer in the Alsace to learn more about white wines.

-Jorge Pintão has headed the quality and oenology team at Poças since 1986 when he joined the family firm, a position which is especially interesting to him as he considers that the production of wine in the region of the Douro is in itself a “challenge to nature”.
+Jorge Pintão is part of the Poças’ quality and oenology team since 1986, when he joined the family firm, a position which is especially interesting to him as he considers that the production of wine in the region of the Douro is in itself a “challenge to nature”.
+Since 2021, he has been working as oenology Technical Director of the company.

 In 1990, Jorge convinced the company to embark on the production of Douro DOC wines, going against current opinion at that time.
 It was however clear to him that given the high concentration of tannins and sugars in the grapes of the region, the Douro was the ideal location for the production of high-quality table wines.